badlydrawnrob/anki/README.md

 I'd advise beginners to start by writing great cards, before moving on to use the compiler.
 I know when I was starting out using terminal and compilers took some getting used to!

-## Why Anki flashcards instead of an add-on?
+## Why Anki programming flashcards instead of an add-on?

 I've spent a lot of time so you can:

-- Use Anki flashcards as they are — or create your own colors/typography,
+- Use the flashcards as they are — or create your own colors/typography,
 - Use the excellent `markdown->html` workflow  ... online or locally.

 The flashcards work on all platforms: [AnkiMobile](http://ankisrs.net/docs/AnkiMobile.html), [MacOS](https://apps.ankiweb.net) (Intel, Silicon) and [Android](https://github.com/ankidroid/Anki-Android).
 It depends on very little from the Anki app, no add-ons required (which tend to go out-of-date); it's stable software, with very light dependencies (Node and Pandoc) and a very simple setup.